Nithur-M/work-from-anywhere/site-reliability-engineer-jobs.md

             <p>Hi, we’re DuckDuckGo, the Internet privacy company for everyone who's had enough of hidden online tracking and wants to take back their privacy now.
 For over a decade, we've been building our products, including new privacy technology, and working with policymakers to make online privacy simple and accessible for all.<br></p>
 <p><br></p>
-<p>At DuckDuckGo, we currently serve 100+ million search queries a day (nearly doubling each year), anonymously leverage over 400 upstream sources for results, and serve more than 1PB of proxied traffic per month.
-Our app is now downloaded more than 78M times a year, and our private search engine packaged with it has become the #2 search engine on mobile in the United States and 18 other countries, including the United Kingdom, Canada, Australia, Germany, and the Netherlands.
+<p>At DuckDuckGo, we currently serve 100+ million search queries a day (nearly doubling each year), anonymously leverage over 400 upstream sources for results, and serve more than 1PB of proxied traffic per month.&nbsp;Our app is now downloaded more than 78M times a year, and our private search engine packaged with it has become the #2 search engine on mobile in the United States and 18 other countries, including the United Kingdom, Canada, Australia, Germany, and the Netherlands.
 Oh, and we've been profitable since 2014, with revenue exceeding $100 million a year!
 Now, we’re rolling out a suite of new privacy solutions, including <u><a target="_blank" rel="noopener" href="https://www.spreadprivacy.com/introducing-email-protection-beta/">Email Protection</a></u>,  <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-app-tracking-protection/">App Tracking Protection</a></u> and our first-ever Desktop Apps for <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/">Mac</a></u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/"> </a>and <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/windows-browser-open-beta/">Windows</a></u>.</p>
 <p><br></p>
 <p>Join us as a <strong>Senior Site Reliability Engineer</strong> to help build and maintain world-class infrastructure to meet the needs of millions of users seeking to protect their privacy online.&nbsp;</p>
 <p><br></p>